-Watch how many people visit your webpages.
-By adding the data from your site’s traffic, you will be able to pinpoint the stages within the journey where most of your leads drop out, zoom in on them and see what you can do to fix it.
+Watch how many people visit your web pages.
+By adding the data from your site’s traffic, you will be able to pinpoint the stages within the journey where most of your leads drop out, zoom in on them, and see what you can do to fix it.

 Check the results of marketing campaigns.
 Add the data on your marketing campaigns and track their performance within the context of your journey map.

 Monitor the performance of your products.
-Track the percentage of customers who make it to the checkout and purchasing, or the number of people who switch from a free plan to a paid subscription and vice versa.
+Track the percentage of customers who make it to the checkout and purchase or the number of people who switch from a free plan to a paid subscription and vice versa.

 And a lot more!

 Note: this feature is available only as a part of our PRO subscription.